QuantEcon/lecture-source-py/source/rst/parallelization.rst

 Moreover, provided the simulation period is long enough, initial conditions don't matter.

-* This is due to something called ergodicity, which we will discuss later on.
+* This is due to something called ergodicity, which we will discuss `later on <https://python.quantecon.org/finite_markov.html#Ergodicity>`_.

 So, in summary, we are going to simulate 50,000 households by